alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 > Subject: Not applying this year
 >
-> After giving it some thought, I'm not applying to graduate school this year...
+> After giving it some thought, I'm not applying to graduate school this year.
+> I want to explain why I made this choice...

 \*\*\*
 {: .centered }

-Most friends at school were surprised I didn't apply to graduate school.
+Most friends at Berkeley were surprised I didn't apply to graduate school.
+To many of them, it seemed patently obvious I was going to apply.
+I want to explain why it wasn't so clear cut.
+Over the past few years, I've both been 100% sure I was going to apply and 100% sure I wasn't.
+Graph my motivation for graduate school and you'll get out a sine wave.

+First, I should explain why it looked like I was headed for grad school.
-I don't like to brag about my academic accomplishments, since I feel it's both pointless and not actually indicative of your social worth, intelligence, or research ability.
-But, I need to do so to explain why graduate school looked inevitable for me.
+I don't like to brag about my academic accomplishments.
+It's both pointless and not actually indicative of your social worth, intelligence, or research ability.

+Still, in this case it's relevant.
 So, (breathes in), my transcript has more As than Bs.
 Some of those As are A+s.
-I've taken four technicals every semester, which is more than the average.
+I've taken four technicals every semester, which is more than the average (but I know people who take more.)
-(I only did three this semester, but in my defense I was TAing for the first time.)
-I started taking graduate CS courses in junior year, because the remaining upper divisions didn't sound interesting to me.
+I started taking graduate level courses in junior year, because the remaining upper divisions didn't interest me enough.
 Meanwhile, I've also been doing research since junior year, in the Robot Learning Lab at UC Berkeley.

-So from the outside, it really, really looks like I'm an academic, through and through.
+Given just that information, it really, *really* looks like I'm an academic, through and through.

 That's what it looks like.

-In reality, I have no idea if I am one.
+In reality, I'm not sure I am on.
+I never have been sure.

 Getting good grades and taking challenging courses shows you have good work ethic or good talent.
-It shows you have the potential to be a good researcher.
-But, it doesn't autmoatically make you one.
+They are signs you have the potential to be a good researcher.
+They don't automatically make you one.

 \*\*\*
 {: .centered }

+*Let's do the Time Warp again.*

-**September, 2014**
+**September 2014**

+It's my first day in the lab, and I already feel like I don't belong.

-First day in the lab.
-I have no idea what I want to do research in, and I only asked for a researh position because it seems like The Thing Students With High GPA do.
-At least I know how I got accepted - I got the top score on the AI final last semester.
+I have no idea what I want to research.
+I only asked for a research position because it's The Thing Students With High GPA are supposed to do.
+At least I know why I'm here - I got the top score on the AI final last semester.
 (Turns out when you have no research, no relationships, almost no extracurriculars, a barely functioning social life, and no side projects, you can devote a lot of time to schoolwork.
-In retrospect, spending 15 hours optimizing a Pacman bot wasn't the best use of my time.)
+In retrospect, spending 15 hours optimizing a Pacman bot was a big waste of time.)

-To help give me direction, I meet with a graduate student who will be my main mentor from here on out, to see what topics I have an interest in.
+To help give me direction, I meet with a graduate student who will be my main mentor from here on out.
+We introduce ourselves, and he starts proposing a few topics that could be interesting.

-"Have you ever heard of neural nets?"
+At one point, he asks, "Have you heard of neural nets?"

-"Nope."
+"Nope," I reply.
+Interally, I think, *Remember to admit what you don't know.
+That should be easy, you don't know anything yet.*

 "Okay.
 The basic idea is to take your input features, apply a linear transformation represented by a matrix, then apply a nonlinear function to that.
-It turns out if you repeat this enough time, you can solve a wide range of problems by learning the correct matrix entries."
+It turns out if you repeat this process several times, you can solve a wide range of problems."

-The good news is that I follow this.
-The bad news is that I have no idea why this should even work.
-He admits that it's still unclear why this method works well, but it does.
+I follow this explanation (hooray!), but I have no idea why this should even work.
+He admits the theory behind neural nets is a bit shaky, but he points towards an execptionally cool result: [learning to play Atari games purely from visual input](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).

 We talk a bit more, and although I don't make a decision on what problem to research, I get a better idea of the available options.

-I get an account on a lab machine.
-Hooray, I'm on the team!
+I talk with another student to get an account on a lab machine.
+Yay, I'm on the team!
 I'm not sure where to start, but I know that when people do research, they write papers, and other people read them.
-Google Scholar is my best friend for the next few days.
+So I start there.
+For the next few days, Google Scholar is my best friend.

 As I read the literature and work through neural net tutorials, I overhear some discussion.